-Unfortunately, this argument implies that tradition is superior to Scripture.
+So, back to the issue of "sacred tradition."
+The Catholic Church's argument implies that its tradition is superior to Scripture.
 Of course, we are not saying that the Roman Catholic church teaches that tradition is above Scripture.
 But when Sacred Tradition is claimed to be the thing by which Scripture is given, then tradition is inadvertently the thing that gives blessing and approval to the Bible.
 Heb.
 7:7 says, "But without any dispute the lesser is blessed by the greater."
 The unfortunate psychological effect of saying that Roman Catholic tradition is what gave us the Bible is that it elevates their tradition to a level far greater than what is permitted in Scripture.
 In fact, it is contradicted by scripture:

 1 Cor.
 4:6, "Now these things, brethren, I have figuratively applied to myself and Apollos for your sakes, that in us you might learn not to exceed what is written, in order that no one of you might become arrogant in behalf of one against the other."